tonethar/IGME-330-Spring-2023/notes/more-js.md

 ## I. Array destructuring

-- We saw these in [Ajax-2](https://github.com/tonethar/IGME-330-Master/blob/master/notes/HW-ajax-2.md);
+- We saw *array destructuriing* in [Ajax-2](https://github.com/tonethar/IGME-330-Master/blob/master/notes/HW-ajax-2.md);
 - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment
 - *The destructuring assignment syntax (for arrays and objects) is a JavaScript expression that makes it possible to unpack values from arrays, or properties from objects, into distinct variables.*